 - Student will verify that medication is what was ordered and sign for pick up.

 - Delivery of medications is usually stopped at least one week before student breaks.
-Student needs to plan ahead or arrange for transportation to the pharmacies to pick up medications.
-Medications not picked up before breaks will not be stored in Health Service and will be returned to the Pharmacy.
+Students need to plan ahead or arrange for transportation to the pharmacies to pick up medications.
+Medications not picked up before breaks will not be stored in Health Service and will be returned to the pharmacy and/or disposed.

 - Health Service is not responsible for medications that are undelivered by the pharmacy.
 Student will need to call the pharmacy and arrange for an alternate courtesy delivery time when Health Service is open or pick up at the pharmacy during pharmacy hours.